EwelinaH/TicTacToe_JavaTDD/README.md

-This is a simple TicTacToe game using Java_TDD, JUnit, JaCoCo, Mockito.
+This is a simple TicTacToe game created using Java, Gradle, JUnit, JaCoCo, Mockito, based on TDD.

 **Part1**
 **Requirement No.1**